counter for blogger

 "The Legacy of Mervyn Peake" (moderator): Saturday 11:00 AM - 12:00 PM

-Tolkein isn't the only author whose influence can be felt on the fantasy genre today.
+Tolkien isn't the only author whose influence can be felt on the fantasy genre today.
 Daniel

 Rabuzzi looks at the Gothic and neo-Romantic trend in today's fiction, including work by